 - Includes 9 basic nuts and bolts in 4 bright colors and shape

 - Develops motor skills, color recognition, and stimulates imagination

 If you’re looking for something larger, a wood toddler activity center is just the thing!
 This one from Hape comes with a built-in shape sorter and ball pounder!

-- Includes ten pieces featuring wooden balls, shapes, and more
+- COUNTRYSIDE INSPIRED: This activity cube is an animal inspired play cube includes ten pieces featuring wooden balls, shapes, wooden pounder, and more

 And, of course, I can’t write about the best wood toddler toys without including the perennial favorite Grimm’s wood rainbow!
 (There is also a smaller, six piece Grimm’s rainbow.)

 - This truly beautiful natural toy, made by hand in Germany, will stimulate children visually, mentally and creatively